A Glimpse into Dholdholi, Odisha

 Blagaan Harijan is the director of the the Dholdholi Centre.
 The Project Care Taker is Nabin Sauntha, assisted by Champa Hantal and Ashrita Mandingi.
 Blagaan expresses his thanks for your prayers and financial support.
 Hope is being built for 50 needy, poor and downtrodden children who come from illiterate, very poor families in remote villages.
 The children are happy being part of the Bethania Kids family.
 Excellent care is provided for their physical, spiritual and educational improvements.

 History of Dholdholi Child and Mother Care Centre

-Like the sister program in nearby Cilpajodi, the Dholdholi Child and Mother Care Centre began through the tribal ministry of Godfrey Rajkumar who traveled the remote areas of Odisha helping those in desperate situations.
+Like the sister program in nearby Cilpajodi, the Dholdholi Child and Mother Care Centre began through the tribal ministry of Godfrey Rajkumar, who traveled the remote areas of Odisha helping those in desperate situations.
 When Mr. Rajkumar joined Bethania Kids, he began offering needed services to families in this remote area of Odisha.
 Started in a rented church building, the program for children and families prospered.
 With the resources of a new building and a new well-trained staff, the Dholdholi Centre soon became the center of community life.
 The new Dholdholi Care Centre was built in 2017 thanks to a generous gift from the Pitts family.

 How Can You Help?

 - This ministry needs constant prayer!
 It is in a tribal area, remote and difficult to reach and doing well serving the community.
 Please pray for the children, parents and staff.

 - Donate $35/month or $420/year to Sponsor a Child (one or more).